brandonw/brandonw.github.io/content/django-get-templatetag.md

         next
     </a>

-None of the other GET parameters need to be worried about.
-The template also already handles any new GET parameters that are added, as it will submit the existing request's parameters without any extra instruction!.
+No GET parameters need be worried about, other than the page parameter.
+The template also will handle any new GET parameters by default, as it will submit the existing request's parameters without any extra instruction!.